-Deposit your unwanted or unloved bras in one of our bra banks and you are helping to raise vital finds for our dedicated research to improve detection and survival.
-We've teamed up with BCR Global Textiles who help small businesses in Africa, through their textile project they are preventing valuable textiles going to landfill giving them a new lease of life in developing countries across Africa where bra's remain too expensive to produce.
-BCR are donating £1,000 to our research for every tonne of textiles they collect, that's only 9,000 bras!
+Deposit your unwanted or unloved bras in one of our bra banks and you are helping to raise vital funds for our dedicated research to improve detection and survival.
+We've teamed up with BCR Global Textiles who help small businesses in Africa, through their textile project they are preventing valuable textiles going to landfill giving them a new lease of life in developing countries across Africa where bras remain too expensive to produce.
+BCR are donating £1,000 to our research for every tonne of bras collected, that's only 9,000 bras!
 With over 30 million women in the UK you could really help make a difference!

-Is there a bra bank in near you?
+2. Is there already a bra bank in your area?

 Other ways to recycle for research